Introduction of Deadlock in Operating System

 Deadlock can arise if the following four conditions hold simultaneously (Necessary Conditions)

-Mutual Exclusion: One or more than one resource are non-shareable (Only one process can use at a time)
+Mutual Exclusion: Two or more resources are non-shareable (Only one process can use at a time)

 Hold and Wait: A process is holding at least one resource and waiting for resources.